flutter/website/src/docs/development/tools/devtools/memory.md

     the currently plotted data.
 Incoming memory data is still received;
     notice the Range selector continues to grow to the right.</dd>
 <dt markdown="1">**Resume**</dt>
-<dd>The memory overview chart is live and displaying the
+<dd>Resume the memory overview chart so that it is live, displaying the
-    current time and the latest memory data received.</dd>
+    current time and the latest memory statistics.</dd>
 <dt markdown="1">**Clear**</dt>
 <dd>Clear all collected data from the memory profiler.</dd>
 <dt markdown="1">**Display**</dt>